xapple/forest_puller/NOTES.md

 * Make PDF with figure legend

+* For each source a separate plot of increment and fellings in unit/ha on total forest area if available otherwise on forest area available for wood supply.

 # TODO

-* For each source a separate plot of increment and fellings in unit/ha on total forest area if available otherwise on forest area available for wood supply.

-* Make comparison of net loss/gains between different data sources (Convert the m^3 into net CO2 emission in tons for faostat and ipcc)
+* Make comparison of net loss/gains between different data sources (convert the m^3 into net CO2 emission in tons for faostat and ipcc)

   - for all source on one plot, using a conversion factor from m3 to tons of carbon plot increment
   - for all source on one plot, using a conversion factor from m3 to tons of carbon plot fellings
   - for all source on one plot, using a conversion factor from m3 to CO2 plot net emissions

-* Possibility to Facet the data source and have one graph per country

 * Add Malta and Cyprus to countries available

 * Write up introduction and methods